-Many types of anti-hyperglycemic drugs are available to help patients with type 2 diabetes control their blood sugar levels.
-Most of these drugs are aimed at using or increasing sensitivity to the patient's own natural stores of insulin.
+Many types of anti-hyperglycemic drugs are available to help people with type 2 diabetes control their blood sugar levels.
+Most of these drugs are aimed at using or increasing sensitivity to the person's own natural stores of insulin.

 Adding a second oral hypoglycemic drug may be recommended if adequate control is not achieved with the first medication.
 For the most part, doctors should add a second drug rather than trying to push the first drug dosage to the highest levels.

 Metformin (Glucophage and generic) is a biguanide, which works by reducing glucose production in the liver and by making tissues more sensitive to insulin.
 Doctors recommend it as a first choice for most people with type 2 diabetes.
 Metformin may also be used in combination with other drugs.

 Metformin does not cause hypoglycemia or add weight, so it is particularly well-suited for people who are obese with type 2 diabetes.
 Metformin also appears to have beneficial effects on cholesterol and lipid levels and may help protect the heart.
 It is also the first choice for children who need oral drugs.